Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    ![](img/2_single.png)

 1. In the Message Auto Generation window that appears, next to the Input File Path, click `Browse File...` and navigate to the newly downloaded MoveIt Msgs repository.
 Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
-	1. If this is successful, 1 new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.
+	- If this is successful, 1 new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

 1. Once again go to the `RosMessageGeneration -> Auto Generate Messages` and select `All Messages in Directory`.
 In the Message Auto Generation window that appears, next to the Input Path, click `Select Folder…` and navigate to the `niryo_moveit` directory, e.g. `~/catkin_ws/src/niryo_moveit/`.
 Select the `msg` folder, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
 	- If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints and NiryoTrajectory.

    > MessageGeneration generates a C# class from a ROS msg file with protections for use of C# reserved keywords and conversion to C# datatypes.
+Learn more about [ROS Messages](https://wiki.ros.org/Messages).

 1. Now that the messages have been generated, the service will be created.
 In the menu, select `RosMessageGeneration -> Auto Generate Services` and select `Single Service`.

 1. In the Service Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit/srv directory, e.g. `~/catkin_ws/src/niryo_moveit/srv`.
 Choose the `MoverService.srv` file, and then click `GENERATE!` If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
+Learn more about [ROS Services](https://wiki.ros.org/Services).

 1. In this cloned or downloaded repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.